 Beach Pyjamas, made of silk, linen, or cotton, often in bright, cubist-inspired prints, were the height of summer and resort fashion in the 1920s and 1930s.
 They were worn from the afternoon to the evening as a fashionable summer style.
 They generally consisted of wide-legged trousers and a jacket of matching fabric.
 Slightly more casual one-piece pyjamas for daytime wear sported decorative collars, bindings, or sashes, and were sometimes worn with coordinating bolero jackets.

 Suggested fabrics: Light to medium-weight fabrics with soft drape such as rayon, silk, or challis; also crisp, lightweight cotton or linen.
 Not suitable for fabric with nap, pile, or one-way design.
 Attached waist sash is great in contrasting color or pattern of same fabric quality.
-Want help sewing with drapey and slippery fabrics? check out this blog post.

 This is the paper pattern.
 For the PDF version, go here.